 - Predict the impact of changes on any given role

 - Elevate access or grant emergency access without risks

-For example, an insider incident recovered in less than 30 days has an average annualized cost of $7.1 million while an incident that takes more than 90 days to remediate will cost $13.7 million.
-If a user has violated permissions and committed system offenses in one application, the ability to see if similar activity has occurred across other systems is essential in stopping nefarious threat actors and insider incidents.
+For example, an insider incident recovered in less than 30 days has an average annualised cost of $7.1 million while an incident that takes more than 90 days to remediate will cost $13.7 million.
+If a user has violated permissions and committed system offences in one application, the ability to see if similar activity has occurred across other systems is essential in stopping threat actors and insider incidents alike.

-Comprehensive and all-inclusive access controls are a powerful advantage, yet even bigger gains can be achieved when both SoD monitoring and identity security are merged in a single solution.
+Comprehensive and all-inclusive access controls are a powerful advantage, yet even bigger gains can be achieved when both SoD monitoring and identity security are merged into a single solution.

 Replacing flawed manual processes with automated ones can also eliminate excessive audit work, improve the completeness and accuracy of audits, and help companies stay fully compliant.
 A reduction of risks and a decrease in material weaknesses are more likely, along with a reduction in audit costs, fines, and fees.
 Boards, investors, and customers will have more confidence in companies that breeze through audits without fail.